This policy was last updated on 11/11/2020.

 The personal data automatically collected is necessary for us to provide the website, Article 6 sec.
 1 sent.
 1 lit. b GDPR, and for our legitimate interest to guarantee the website’s stability and security, Article 6 sec.
 1 sent.
 1 lit. f GDPR.

 IV.
-Registration for our solutions
+Registration for our services

 Access to subscription content is provided via a variety of mechanisms such as IP site licenses, login via third party federated identity providers or by a personal account with us.
 Using the federated authentication method institutional selection data may be stored locally in your browser and shared with third party websites that you visit to ease the process of institutional authentication.
 If your access to our content is provided by an organisation or an institution like a university or a company then they choose the access method on your behalf.
-A personal account is required to purchase content directly from us, or to receive personal solutions like newsletters and alerts.
+A personal account is required to purchase content directly from us, or to receive personal services like newsletters and alerts.

 If you need to create a personal login with us then we will store and process the following: